qdot/Silkschlong/README.md

 ## How to compile

 This should "just work" as long as you have Silksong installed at the default location (`C:\Program Files (x86)\Steam\steamapps\common\Hollow Knight Silksong`) with BepInEx already installed.
 Note that `Buttplug.dll` dependency may need to be hand copied because I'm still figuring out how Rider works with dependencies and mods.

+## Credits

+Thanks to #danatron1 for making [Buttplug Knight](https://github.com/danatron1/ButtplugKnight) in the first place.
+Please also make Buttplug Song.
+I really don't want to have to maintain this mod.
+I'm just doing it for the attention.

+Thanks to @x753 for their [Free Compass Silksong Mod](https://github.com/x753/Silksong-FreeCompass).
+Not only did it give me some ideas about simple mod structure, it also made the compass WAY less irritating while playing to game.